UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Experimental results

-In this section, we will study the following classification approaches; Naïve Bayes, 5-Nearest Neighbor, Decision Tree, and AdaBoostM1.
-For each dataset, these five different classifiers should be trained and tested, and six different sampling methods should be performed.
+This section will study the following classification approaches; Naïve Bayes, 5-Nearest Neighbor, Decision Tree, GRWO and AdaBoostM1.
+These five different classifiers should be trained and tested for each dataset, and six different sampling methods should be performed.
 The GRWO-Sampling is the same as the RWO-Sampling method, except that the RWO-Sampling should be done only on the samples of the minority class, which is selected from the local graph.
-Tables 5-9 in the Appendix present the implementation of different sampling methods with different over-sampling rates, which are on various datasets.
+Tables 5-9 in the Appendix present the implementation of different sampling methods with different over-sampling rates on various datasets.

 Table \ref{tab5} shows that when 5-NN is implemented on all datasets, UGRWO-Sampling has the best performance in most evaluation metrics.
 However, Naïve Bayes and Decision Tree classifiers, which also belong to this method, do not perform well on Vehicle and Glass datasets.
-With this over-sampling rate, most of the classifiers with UGRWO-Sampling will perform well on the datasets with high Imbalanced Ratios such as Glass and Satimage, but better on the datasets with low Imbalanced Ratios such as Breast\_w and Diabetes.
-Also, this method has an acceptable performance on the big dataset e.g., Satimage.
+With this over-sampling rate, most of the classifiers with UGRWO-Sampling will perform well on the datasets with high Imbalanced Ratios such as Glass and Satimage, but better on the datasets with low Imbalanced Ratios such as Breast\_w and Diabetes because, with increasing over-sampling rate, the balance is established between the two classes.
+Also, this method has an acceptable performance on the big dataset, e.g., Satimage.
+In the Satimage data set, there are more outlier samples, which despite the removal mechanism and not considering the outlier samples, a very good improvement has been made after implementing the new UGRWO method on this data set.
 When implementing the AdaBoostM1 classifier on Musk and Segmentation, RWO-Sampling and RO-sampling have the best performance, and UGRWO-Sampling outperforms best on the other datasets.
+The RWO method works better on high-dimensional data sets such as Musk than the UGRWO method.

+At the end of Table \ref{tab5}, the results of performing all methods with all types of classifiers on the COVID-19 dataset are shown.
+This dataset has a high imbalance ratio compared to other datasets and is a high-dimensional data set.
+In this section of the table, the superiority of the UGRWO-sampling method over other methods is obvious.
+UGRWO-Sampling has the best performance in most evaluation metrics with an over-sampling rate of 100\%.